Check Prices: Amazon / eBay

 The 60 digital forms include an array of options such as Chord and Random waveforms, instrument style forms like Organ, Electric Piano and Strings, plus you’ve got a selection of more obscure options like Wobbler, Octaves, Tubey and Zing, all offering varying sound effects.

 The modulation options on-board the Peak are impressive, giving you plenty of choice on the front panel to easily tweak and add movement to your sounds.
-The amp envelope and additional two modulation envelopes have a lot of character and are easily controlled via well-designed sliders.
+The amp envelope is super solid, and not only is there one mod envelope, but the additional two modulation envelopes have a lot of character and are easily controlled via well-designed sliders.

 For example, you can add shape, level or pitch amounts to any of the oscillators or even control the waveshape of oscillator 2 with aftertouch.
 The Peak puts all of the modulation options right at your fingertips, opening up lots of room for musical experimentation at home or in your studio.